ArnoutVerboven/mychess/README.md

 Basic chess AI in JS

-To run the app, you need to have node installed.
+To run the app, you need to have npm installed.

 Install dependencies: